 Hudson’s Bay Alleges Unauthorized Use of Various Zellers Brands, Including the Zellers Restaurant

-HBC says that although it closed its last Zellers brick-and-mortar in 2020, it plans to keep using the brand, and accuses the Moniz family of “trademark infringement, depreciation of goodwill and so-called passing off — the deceptive marketing or misrepresentation of goods,” according to a report by the Canadian Press (via CTV).
+HBC says that although it closed its last Zellers brick-and-mortar in 2020, it plans to keep using the brand and accuses the Moniz family of “trademark infringement, depreciation of goodwill and so-called passing off — the deceptive marketing or misrepresentation of goods,” according to a report by the Canadian Press (via CTV).
 Last summer, HBC hosted a Zellers pop-up inside a Hudson’s Bay store in Burlington, Ontario, and reportedly plans to do the same at east end Montreal mall Galeries d’Anjou.
-A HBC spokesperson is quoted in the article saying that the pop-ups are meant to “delight our customers with a fun and nostalgic experience with one of HBC’s most beloved brands.”
+An HBC spokesperson is quoted in the article saying that the pop-ups are meant to “delight our customers with a fun and nostalgic experience with one of HBC’s most beloved brands.”
 No word yet on whether efforts to mine Zellers nostalgia will eventually lead to a return for the Canadian retailer’s in-store diner menu of grilled cheese, club sandwiches, and breakfast platters.

 A Pay-What-You-Can Café Comes to the West Island

-West Island food bank On Rock Community Services moved its on-site coffeeshop Le Spot to a neighbouring standalone location in Pierrefonds on Saturday.
-Customers are invited to pay what they can for all items on the menu, and, when possible, to pay-it-forward by purchasing a food item for the next person who may need it.
+West Island food bank On Rock Community Services moved its on-site coffee shop Le Spot to a neighbouring standalone location in Pierrefonds on Saturday.
+Customers are invited to pay what they can for all items on the menu and, when possible, to pay it forward by purchasing a food item for the next person who may need it.
 According to a Global News report, the food bank has seen a 30 percent increase in demand for its services during the pandemic, and hopes moving its eatery next door will help it regain some storage space.